dfinity/portal/docs/developer-docs/integrations/ethereum/evm-rpc.md

 **EVM RPC** is an Internet Computer canister smart contract for communicating with [Ethereum](https://ethereum.org/en/) and other [EVM blockchains](https://chainlist.org/?testnets=true) using an on-chain API.

-This canister facilitates API requests to JSON-RPC services such as [CloudFlare](https://www.cloudflare.com/en-gb/web3/), [Alchemy](https://www.alchemy.com/), [Ankr](https://www.ankr.com/), [BlockPI](https://blockpi.io/), or [Public Node](https://www.publicnode.com/) using [HTTPS outcalls](https://internetcomputer.org/https-outcalls).
-This enables functionality similar to traditional Ethereum dApps, including querying Ethereum smart contract states and submitting raw transactions.

-Beyond the Ethereum blockchain, this canister also has partial support for Polygon, Avalanche, and other popular EVM networks.
-Check out [ChainList.org](https://chainlist.org/?testnets=true) for an extensive list of compatible networks and RPC providers.

 The source code for this project is available on GitHub ([dfinity/evm-rpc-canister](https://github.com/dfinity/evm-rpc-canister) ⭐️) under the Apache 2.0 license.

 ## Supported RPC methods